jaredly/geometricart/Roadmap.md

 rendering a 12-line-segment path, 700 times * 120 = 84,000 times

+-> I should have a button to turn off aa though.

+WOW finally got it figured out.
+I should try doing back-to-back video renders/ with AA and without, and see if I can tell a difference.

+ALSO: I want to time the renders with a smaller vs larger max GPU cache, see if that changes the speed of rendering.

+woof ok rturning off AA really speeds up rendering videos. hmf but I don't like the result.

 # Clipping a single line

 -> the 'stroke' mod, lookin fresh